Graduate degrees: M.A. in rehabilitation and counselor education; Ph.D. in rehabilitation and counselor education

 Counseling laboratory to promote knowledge, skills, and awareness of effective and ethical counseling methods, and fundamentals of helping relationships and case management.
 Prerequisites: RCE:5221.
 Corequisites: RCE:5278.

-RCE:6349 Practicum in Rehabilitation and Mental Health Counselingarr.
+RCE:6349 Practicum in Clinical Mental Health Counseling arr.

 Experience in a community agency serving individuals with disabilities and mental health disorders, supervised by a certified rehabilitation counselor in an approved site.
-Prerequisites: RCE:6348.
+Prerequisites: RCE:6353.

 Experience to enhance competency in agencies and with persons represented in student's specialty area.
 Prerequisites: RCE:6349.

-RCE:6352 Internship II: Rehabilitation and Mental Health Counselingarr.
+RCE:6352 Internship in Clinical Mental Health Counseling arr.